 Welcome to my Anti Got Lost Space

-This website belongs to Nadine Hassouneh, currently in transition from a Postdoctoral Research Fellow in Human Geography at the University of Leeds to a Co-PI and Postdoctoral Researcher on “The Bad Project: Knowledge and Aid Beyond the Project Economy” at Tampere University, Finland.
+This website belongs to Nadine Hassouneh, currently a Co-PI and Postdoctoral Researcher on “The Bad Project: Knowledge and Aid Beyond the Project Economy” at Tampere University, Finland.
 The website serves as an archive to avoid loss of content in virtual space (thus gotlost.space) due to conclusion of projects, expiry of web hostings, new jobs, no space on CV, or anything else (imagined or unimagined).

 My main research interests include Displacement, Syrian Conflict, Critical Humanitarian Studies, Conflict and Security, Peace Studies, (Stateless) Diaspora Studies, and Language & Context Specific Methodologies.